rosell-dk/webp-on-demand/README.md

 - *The redirect rules* detects whether a requested image has already been converted.
 If so, it redirects it to the converted image.
 If not, it redirects it to the *image converter*

 - *The image converter* converts, saves and serves the image.
-We are using [webp-convert-and-serve](https://github.com/rosell-dk/webp-convert-and-serve) library for this.
+We are using the [webp-convert-and-serve](https://github.com/rosell-dk/webp-convert-and-serve) library for this.

 ** New feature: LiteSpeed support **
 The redirect rules are written for Apache.
 They did not work on *LiteSpeed* servers (even though LiteSpeed claims compliance).
 A little tweaking however solved the problem.
-It is available in master, and will be available in the upcoming 0.3 release.

 This project currently only supports Apache and LiteSpeed.
 In time, we may add redirect rules for NGINX and/or Windows Server.
 If you don't want to wait for NGINX support, there are NGINX rules to get you started [here](https://github.com/S1SYPHOS/kirby-webp#nginx).